 One of the best ways that you can mitigate the damage caused by ransomware is to have a back-up plan in place.
-Automatic back-ups will ensure that all of your data is protected, leaving you protected in the case of a ransomware attack.
+Automatic back-ups will ensure that all of your data is stored in a safe location, leaving you protected in the case of a ransomware attack.
 Make sure you back up data in a secure area that hackers cannot access.
 Cloud backups offer greater redundancy than other options at an affordable cost.

 Managing your business’s security can be a daunting task, but it will offer you greater protection in the long run.
 An MSP can help you prioritize security, while saving you time and money in the long run.